GoldenRegulus/LLMQuizChecker/README.md

 ## Installation

+0. **Via UV:**
+   - The project contains a `pyproject.toml` file with UV installation information and a `uv.lock` file.
+   - Simply run `uv run scanner.py` to automatically install all dependencies and start the application.

 1. **Python and Pip:**
    - Ensure you have Python 3.12 or higher installed.
 You can download it from [python.org](https://www.python.org/downloads/).
    - Pip (the Python package installer) is usually included with Python.